ZoeyR/zoeyr.github.io/blog/drafts/bincode-1.3.md

 ### What's New?

-1.3 adds three big features to bincode, constructable serializers/deserializers, a new config system that's even more performant than the last, and varint support
+1.3 adds three big features to bincode: constructable serializers/deserializers, a new config system that's even more performant than the last, and varint support.

 #### New config system